-5 Things North Dakotans Should Declutter From Their Bedrooms
+5 Things Every North Dakotan Should Declutter From Their Bedroom

-It's time to declutter your bedroom without the regrets.
-Here are five things you can declutter from your bedroom without a second thought, according to Jennifer Jarrett, professional organizer and founder of Jenuinely Contained.
+But fear not, because Jennifer Jarrett, has some stellar tips to share.
+I just read an article in Real Simple with the five things you can declutter from your bedroom without a second thought, according to Jarrett, professional organizer and founder of Jenuinely Contained.

 Are your sheets or blankets ripped or stained?
 Toss them and treat yourself to something new.
 “A fresh set of sheets can instantly brighten a room or make the sleeping experience all that much more enjoyable.
 Old sheets and blankets can often be donated to a textile recycler or an animal shelter so they get a second use,” Jarrett says.